lmcinnes/umap/doc/reproducibility.rst

     Wall time: 1min 56s

-The first thing to note that that this run took significantly longer (despite having all the functions JIT compiled by numba already).
-Then note that the Wall time and CPU times are now much closer to each other -- we are no longer exploiting multiple cores to anywhere near the same degree.
-This is because by setting a ``random_state`` we are effectively turning off any of the multi-threading that does not support explicit reproducibility.
+The first thing to note is that this run can take significantly longer (despite having all the functions JIT compiled by numba already).
+For the compatibility layout, the Wall time and CPU times are now much closer to each other: a fixed ``random_state`` makes layout optimization single threaded so that its immediate updates remain reproducible.
+The compatibility path also sets ``n_jobs`` to one in this case, preserving the behavior of earlier UMAP releases.
 Let's plot the results:

 .. code:: python3